 Arrange the rolls in the baking tin.
 If using two 8-inch pans, for each pan, start with 1 in the middle, 5 around the center, and 10 on the outer layer for a total of 16 rolls.
 If using one 12-inch round pan, start with 1 in the middle, 6 around the center, 12 around it, and 13 on the outer layer.

-Cover the baking tin tightly with cling wrap (I use a shower cap) or kitchen towels, and let rest in a warm place, about 1 hour.
+Cover the baking tin tightly with cling wrap (I use a shower cap) or kitchen towels, and let rest in a warm place until doubled, about 45 minutes.
+One way to know if the rolls are done rising is to gently poke one of them.
+If the dent from the poke does not spring back, the rolls are ready for baking.

 Baking